strdco/scan.datasatsto.se/README.md

 `GET /new/{event code}`

+`GET /new/{event code}/{manual integer id}`

 Creates a new identity for an existing event.
-Identities are generated randomly, not in a sequential or otherwise predictable manner.
+Identities are normally generated randomly, not in a sequential or otherwise predictable manner, but you can opt to set an ID manually.
+This could be useful if you want to integrate with another system and want to inherit the ID from that data source.

 Return value:
 ```